Tentative (provisional) English definitions of Jiyū Shūkyō (自由宗教) and Kiitsu Kyōkai (帰一教會)

 會 (kai, simplified form: 会): This character means “to meet,” “to gather,” or “to assemble.”
 It can also refer to an association, a meeting, a fellowship or a gathering.

-However, kyōkai (教会), which uses the simplified form of kai, almost always (but not exclusively) means in Japanese a “church,” i.e. a Christian church.
+Perhaps the most common way of writing the word kyōkai in Japanese uses the characters 協会, and in this form the word simply means “assembly”, “association”, “federation” or “society.”
+However, kyōkai written using the characters (教会, almost always (but not exclusively) means a “church,” i.e. a Christian church.
 In order to avoid this association, Imaoka Shin’ichirō-sensei (1881-1988) (the key, twentieth-century Japanese Unitarian and advocate of jiyū shūkyō), chose to use the older Chinese character for kai (會) rather than its simplified, modern form (会).
 By doing this Imaoka-sensei intended that his rendering of kyōkai (教會) should suggest a religious community that was no longer simply a type of Unitarian church but something much more expansive and inclusive.
 Imaoka-sensei hoped that his rendering of Kiitsū Kyōkai (帰一教會) would be able to suggest to people the meanings of koinonia in Greek (meaning fellowship, joint participation, partnership, the share which one has in anything, a gift jointly contributed, a collection, a contribution) and gemeinshaft in German (meaning a spontaneously arising organic social relationship characterized by strong reciprocal bonds of sentiment and kinship within a common tradition).
 He also hoped to suggest the kind of “community church” developed by the American Unitarian minister, John Haynes Holmes.
 And, there was still another influence in play, namely, the mu-kyōkai (無教会), the “non-church,” lay movement of Uchimura Kanzō.

 In connection with this latter influence, is also important to note that earlier in his life, when Imaoka-sense was in Kobe and working with the radical Congregationalists, he met the important non-sectarian religious and spiritual teacher and exemplar, Tenkō-san (Tenkō Nishida) who also promoted the idea of a non-paid, non-professional ministry.
 Consequently, this was also something Imaoka-sensei tried to convey through his chosen characters.